AllisynAbrams/Portfolio/project-worksheet.md

 #### PostMVP
 - add hover animation on buttons and links
-- contact Info box (location and email) in the "contact section" (additional to contact form)
+- contact info box (location and email) in the "contact section" (additional to contact form)
-- add github and linkedin icons to mobile/tablet hamburger nav
 - learn and implement additional uses of bootstrap
+- make navbar collapse on click of link (added during project week)
+- add github and linkedin icons to mobile/tablet hamburger nav -> did not implement (should be a quick add post-project now that I already have <a> tags for social icons in the footer)
-- carousel for project cards
+- carousel for project cards -> did not implement -> still plan to utilize Bootstrap carousel component to implement this feature into my portfolio in the future

 ## Functional Components